hadley0828/JSON-java/README.md

 # Overview

+The MileStone project for UCI 262P the difference of time cost between outside and inside library implementation for Milestone1 task4
+outside: 12ms
+inside: 10ms

 [JSON](http://www.JSON.org/) is a light-weight language-independent data interchange format.

 The JSON-Java package is a reference implementation that demonstrates how to parse JSON documents into Java objects and how to generate new JSON documents from the Java classes.